zhq921/DrABC/README.md

-# DrABC
+# The DNA-repair pathway Associated Breast Cancer (DrABC) Calculator

-This repository provides the code for the paper "DrABC: Deep Learning Accurately Predicting Germline Pathogenic Mutation Status in Breast Cancer Patients Based on Phenotype Data".
+This repository provides the code for the paper "DrABC: Deep Learning Accurately Predicts Germline Pathogenic Mutation Status in Breast Cancer Patients Based on Phenotype Data".

 ### BACKGROUND